N\'eron models of Jacobians over bases of arbitrary dimension: N eron models of Jacobians

-\begin{proof} When $X/S$ is quasisplit, $\sing(X/S)$ is the disjoint union of its open and closed subschemes consisting of points that are respectively disconnecting in their fiber, and non-disconnecting in their fiber.
-This partition is compatible with base-change and refinements by Lemma \ref{structure des (C,delta)-blowups} and Proposition \ref{graphes duaux et changement de base}.
-By Corollary \ref{corollary:curves_are_QS_over_some_etale_cover} we may assume that $X/S$ and $X'/S$ are quasisplit.
+\begin{proof} When $X/S$ is quasisplit, $\sing(X/S)$ is the disjoint union of its open and closed subschemes consisting of points that are, respectively, disconnecting in their fibre and non-disconnecting in their fibre.
+This partition is compatible with base change and refinements, by Lemma \ref{structure des (C,delta)-blowups} and Proposition \ref{graphes duaux et changement de base}.
+By Corollary~\ref{corollary:curves_are_QS_over_some_etale_cover}, we may assume that $X/S$ and $X'/S$ are quasisplit.
 By induction, we may assume that $f$ is a basic refinement.
 By the proof of Lemma \ref{structure des (C,delta)-blowups}, we may therefore assume that there exists a closed subscheme $F$ of $\sing(X/S)$ such that $f$ is an isomorphism above $X\backslash F$ and such that $X'\times_X F\simeq\P^1_F$.
-Hence, the pull-back along $f$ induces an equivalence of categories between line bundles on $X$ and line bundles on $X'$ having degree zero on every irreducible component of every fiber of $X'\times_X F \to F$.
+Hence, the pull-back along $f$ induces an equivalence of categories between line bundles on $X$ and line bundles on $X'$ having degree $0$ on every irreducible component of every fibre of $X'\times_X F \to F$.
 In particular, we have a canonical isomorphism $\pic^0_{X/S}=\pic^0_{X'/S}$.
 As $\pic^0_{X/S}$ is an open neighbourhood of the unit section in $P$ (and similarly for $P'$), it follows that $P \to P'$ is a local isomorphism.
 Since it is also injective, it is an open immersion.
 It follows that all squares are cartesian in the commutative diagram

-Therefore, $P/E \to P'/E'$ and $P/E^{\on{et}} \to P'/E'^{\on{et}}$ are open immersions as well.
+Therefore, $P/E \to P'/E'$ and $P/E^{\mathrm{\acute{e}tale}} \to P'/E'^{\mathrm{\acute{e}tale}}$ are open immersions as well.